Weekend Adventure Planner: 3 Ways to Enjoy Spring in Portland

 Just a short 45 minute drive out of Portland, you’ll find 40 acres of gorgeous tulip fields at the Wooden Shoe Tulip Festival in Woodburn, Ore.
 Family-friendly weekend activities include pony rides, a zip line, climbing wall, archery tag, paintball and even hot air balloon rides.
 To make it a full day adventure, pack up the family bikes and map out a ride in and around Woodburn before the festival.

 - Directions: Located 45 minutes south of Portland at 33814 South Meridian Road in Woodburn.
-Type your address into this Google map for turn by turn directions.

 Bring out the Bikes: Willamette River Loop Trail